OMNI LAW

 Is a joint venture the same as a partnership?

-No. A joint venture is project-specific and finite; a partnership is generally open-ended.
-That said, a contractual JV that shares profits and losses can be treated as a partnership for tax purposes — and informally calling a JV a “partnership” can create unintended legal partnership consequences in some states.
-Courts analyze the substance of the relationship, not just what the parties called it.
+Not necessarily.
+A joint venture is typically project-specific, while a partnership is usually an ongoing business relationship.
+That said, a contractual JV that shares profits and losses can be treated as a partnership for tax purposes depending on the facts.
+Informally calling a relationship a “partnership” can also create ambiguity about whether a legal partnership exists.
+Courts and tax authorities generally look at the substance of the relationship, not just the label the parties used.

 What is a deadlock resolution clause?